Porges/ways-to-play/src/articles/cards/japan/hanafuda/traditional-manufacturers/traditional-manufacturers.md

 ### Dating Decks

-Dating old decks can be difficult.
-As manufacturers have not published any information about when certain brands or decks were produced, we can only go via public information.
-Some suggested methods are:
+Dating old decks can be difficult, as manufacturers have published little information about when certain brands or patterns were produced.
+Thus, we can only go via publicly-available information.
+However, several clues can help to narrow down the age of a deck:

 > [!figure]
 >